-Prerequisites: BIO 100 or BIO 210.
+Prerequisites: BIO 210.

 BIO 238 Musculoskeletal System Anatomy

 This course is a continuation of BIO 210 and is designed for the massage therapy student.
 It emphasizes the muscular and skeletal systems with laboratory exercises on the bones, bone markings, and the muscles addressing their origin, insertion, innervations and action.
 Prerequisites: BIO 112.